Flintpy20/Snake-Game/Readme.md

 # Snake-Game

-Essa é a primeira versão de um jogo popular chamado snake que eu fiz.
+This is the first version of a popular game called snake that I made.